When you call yourself a teacher of self-awareness, it can feel a little paradoxical to admit that being self-aware does not come easy.

 Like the deep and gnarled roots of a tree, these emotional patterns of reactivity weren’t going to be easily eradicated.

 It became clear to me that stress and all its emotionally reactivity were NOT going away without some real and determined effort.
 If I wanted real change in my life, I needed a new approach.
-And that new approach became the fundamental Practice of the 1Body Method™.
+And that new approach became the fundamental Practice of my program, the Inner Peace Blueprint™.

 Here is what I did: